 Whether you’re commissioning some urgent work, discussing ideas or providing feedback on drafts, being familiar with the key concepts will help to make sure you get the design results you envisioned.

 What your presentation or webpage says is obviously crucial.
 But how that text is presented is equally important.
 The size, look and position of type can make or break a design.
-These terms will help you understand how best to display your words in any design.
+These design terms will help you understand how best to display your words in any creative.

 Not to be confused with tracking, which involves the adjustment of the space between all the characters in a piece of text.